jonahkagan/gcal2when2meet/README.md

-# gcal2when2meet
+# I'M SICK OF SWITCHING TABS TO LOOK AT MY GOOGLE CALENDAR WHEN I'M FILLING IN A WHEN2MEET AND YOU SHOULD BE TOO.

-A bookmarklet to import your Google Calendar events into a when2meet.
+So here's a bookmarklet to import your Google Calendar events into a when2meet.

+## Instructions

 To use, simply make a browser bookmark with the following code as the url.